Come to our monthly meetings.

-SIGN UP HERE BY CLICKING ON THE LINK AND/OR DROP US A LINE AT firstname.lastname@example.org for the February 10 session to be held in San Bernardino!
-Featured speakers will be a rep from Sacramento FPPC and a local City Clerk who will explain the regulations and Fair Political Practices requirements when running for office!
+SIGN UP HERE BY CLICKING ON THE LINK AND/OR DROP US A LINE AT email@example.com for the June 9 session to be held in San Bernardino!
+Featured speakers will be experts who will strategic fundraising and and help attendees practice campaign messaging when running for office!
+Breakfast and lunch served.
 Donations of $25 are welcome.

 Models, of course, disagree on how grim the forecast is for the Republicans, so any given model should not be taken as the last word.
 But Seth Masket at Mischiefs of Faction cites a midterm model that illustrates how difficult the situation is for them.
 The model is a simple one that relies on just Presidential approval and growth in real per capita disposable income (RDI).
 What it says is this: